approov/rndemo/README.md

 a random shape will be displayed.
 If teh Approov token is invalid or there is any other error, a froeny face and error message will be displayed.

-Approov attestation will always fail until the rndemo app has been properly registered.
+Note, Approov attestation will always fail until the rndemo app has been properly registered.
+Attestation will also always fail if running in teh iOS simulator or in either iOS or Android debuggers.

 # Registering an App